Hariree House: About

 Hariri's house was built in the 19th century in Tabriz.
-The building dates back to the Qajar period, and consists of two blocks facing the qibla, with both an inner and an outer courtyard.
-Numerous paintings, various designs and colors on the walls makes Dr. Hariri's house different from other old houses in Tabriz.
-The rooms of Hariri's house are decorated with unique wall paintings that amaze everyone.
-The building was registered as a national monument on January 17, 1999.
+The building dates back to the Qajar era, and consists of two blocks facing the qibla, with both an inner and an outer courtyard.
+Numerous paintings, various designs and colours on the walls makes Dr. Hariri's house different from other old houses in Tabriz.
+The rooms of Hariri's house are decorated with unique wall paintings.
+The building was registered as a national monument on 17 January 1999.

 Press Museum

 The "Azerbaijan Press Museum" has been operating on the first floor of the building since 2017.
 Although the decision to establish the museum was made five years ago, the museum opened in August 2017.
 At the opening ceremony, the head of the East Azerbaijan Islamic Guidance and Culture Department, Mohammad Mohammadpur, called Azerbaijan a leading region of the country's media.
 He later said: